rcl-ssl/docs/subscription/terms-of-service.md

 ## Our Rights

-We reserve the right to modify or terminate the subscription to RCL SSL Apps for any reason, without notice at any time.
+We reserve the right to modify or terminate your subscription or access to RCL SSL Apps (known as the 'Service') for any reason, without notice at any time.
 We reserve the right to refuse the Service to anyone for any reason at any time.
-We may, but have no obligation to, suspend or terminate the subscription if we determine in our sole discretion that Materials uploaded or posted violates these Terms of Service.
+We may, but have no obligation to, suspend or terminate the subscription or access if we determine in our sole discretion that materials uploaded or posted violates these Terms of Service.

 Verbal or written abuse of any kind (including threats of abuse or retribution) of any customer, employee, member, or officer will result in immediate subscription termination.
 We reserve the right to provide our Service to your competitors and make no promise of exclusivity in any particular market segment.